spolivin/yandex_practicum_projects/solvency_analysis/README.md

 ## Project progress

-We will get data on bank's borrowers from `bank_clients_data.csv`.
 No information is given regarding the quality of data.
 Thus, an inspection of data will be needed before studying the main determinants of creditworthiness.
 We will conduct data preprocessing and look for ways to correct the most critical data errors.

 The study will be carried out in three stages: